akapila011/DNS-Server/README.md

 To use the server there are 2 basic steps to follow:
 **step 1:**
 You must first generate a zone file.
 This is the file that stores the domain name and it's IP address mapping.
-To generate a zone file you must create a file with the following format: [domain name in reverse order].zone.
+To generate a zone file you must create a file with the following filename format: [domain name in reverse order].zone.
 Examples:
 - The zone file for www.google.com will be google.com.zone
 - The zone file for www.bing.co.uk will be bing.co.uk.zone